Predeparture Travel Tips

 - Ultrathon Insect Repellent Repellents with higher concentrations of deet protect longer against bugs.
 “Find something with 30 percent deet or more,” says Wenzel.
 Ultrathon is a 34 percent deet lotion with a time-release forumula.

-- Antivert, drammamine and scoplamine They help prevent motion sickness in the air, at sea and on buses traveling curvy roads.
+- Meclizine (Bonine), Cyclizine (Marezine) and Scoplamine (Transderm Scop – patch behind the ear) They help prevent motion sickness in the air, at sea and on buses traveling curvy roads.
 If you are susceptible to motion sickness, consult a doctor to choose a medication.

 - Imodium A-D When diarrhea strikes, Imodium can stop the symptoms within 30 minutes, unlike Pepto-Bismol, which takes up to six hours to work.